flyteorg/flyte/rsts/concepts/basics.rst

        :classes: btn-block stretched-link
     ^^^^^^^^^^^^
     A **Task** is any independent unit of processing.
 They can be pure functions or functions with side-effects.
-    They also have configuration and requirements specification associated with each definition of the Task.
+    Each definition of a task also has associated configuration and requirements specifications.

     ---